StringManolo/SIMPLE/README.md

 ### SIMPLE FRAMEWORK:
 SIMPLE framework is a set of javascript cli tools that make possible to use the language:
++ simplec.js
+CLI tool (qjs) to compile SIMPLE source code to other languages.
+At the moment can compile some SIMPLE and generate C++ compilable code.

 + [lexer/lexer.mjs](https://github.com/StringManolo/SIMPLE/blob/main/lexer/lexer.mjs)
 ES6 module exporting a function to convert raw code into tokens and language structures.
 lexer.mjs is designed to a more general purpouse like sintax highlighting.